BelisariusLawl/TTS-40k-Resource-Pack-Without-That-Alt-Right-Stank-On-It/README.md

 # Welcome to the stank-free Warhammer 40k resource pack for Tabletop Simulator!

-<b>NOTE: As of right now this pack only includes Strike Force (60" x 44") maps.
-Maps for Combat Patrol, Incursion, and Onslaught missions will be added soon.</b>
+<b>NOTE: As of right now this pack only includes Combat Patrol, Incursion, and Strike Force maps, and the Map Index (see below) only includes the Strike Force maps.
+Onslaught maps and Map Index support for Combat Patrol & Incursion maps may be added in the future.</b>

 ## Intro
 This pack is designed for use with the FTC Map Base.
 Its purpose is to make it easier to play 40k on Tabletop Simulator (TTS) in the following ways: